Vegetable Samosa Ideas- Pea, Leek and Mint Recipe

-These tasty little treats are a bit fiddly and take a bit of time BUT they are completely worth the effort and when you get hang of them you can make them quite quickly.
+These tasty little vegetable samosa are a bit fiddly and take a bit of time BUT they are completely worth the effort and when you get hang of them you can make them quite quickly.
 Why not have a go?

 For the dough: